Summary

 Strengths and Weaknesses

-SVM vs OCSVM: Head-to-Head Comparison
+SVM and OCSVM: A Direct Comparison

 Comprehensive Comparison Table